The Only Truly Ethical Tourist Attraction In Phuket

 Set 6m off the ground, the 600m canopy walkway snakes around the elephants territory.
 It’s a fantastic feature that allows visitors a unique view of the elephants day to day lives.
 The ground level viewing platform is here as are the guided walks but the canopy walkway is truly unique.

 Mr Montri Todtane CEO – Phuket native and former elephant trekking tour owner who wanted somewhere for retired elephants to live their remaining days in peace.

-Lek Chailert – founder of Elephant Nature Park in Chiang Mai and Save Elephant Foundation, has long been championing the plight of Thailand’s national symbol and other wildlife.
-With wild populations in decline and the treatment of elephants in the tourist and logging industries questionable at best she decided to try and change attitudes and practices.
-Internationally recognised for her efforts, Lek has been the subject of several documentaries and received several accolades including Time Magazine’s Heroes of Asia for her work in conservation in 2005 and the Ford Foundation’s “Hero of the Planet” in 2001.
+Lek Chailert – founder of Elephant Nature Park in Chiang Mai and Save Elephant Foundation.
+Has long been championing the plight of Thailand’s national symbol and other wildlife.
+With wild populations in decline and the treatment of elephants in the tourist and logging industries questionable at best Lek decided to try and change attitudes and practices.
+Internationally recognised for her efforts, Lek has been the subject of several documentaries and received several accolades.
+Including Time Magazine’s Heroes of Asia for her work in conservation in 2005 and the Ford Foundation’s “Hero of the Planet” in 2001.

 Louise Rogerson – founder of Elephant Asia Rescue and Survival foundation (EARS).
 An organisation launched to raise awareness of the plight of asian elephants and support ethical tourism practices.

-A lot of hard work has gone into making this sanctuary possible. by visiting you will be contributing to a worthy cause, getting a great day out and walking away with that feel good factor.
-There tours are already proving very popular so make sure you contact them before arrival to make sure they can fit you in!
+A lot of hard work has gone into making this sanctuary possible.
+By visiting you will be contributing to a worthy cause, getting a great day out and walking away with that feel good factor.
+Their tours are already proving very popular so make sure you contact them before arrival to make sure they can fit you in!